denten-books/plain-text/2-device.md

-experiments proposed by Ludwig Wittgenstein in the 1930s at King's College, Cambridge where Turing attended as a student and later as an instructor.[^ln1-timeline] Wittgenstein broached the problem of reading machines and comprehension first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between
+experiments proposed by Ludwig Wittgenstein in the 1930s at King's College, Cambridge where Turing attended as a student and later as an instructor.[^ln1-timeline] Wittgenstein broached the problem of reading machines and comprehension initially in his *Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between